ytaka/drbqs/README.md

 Send some signals to a server and get some information.

+### drbqs-ssh

+Run processes of a server and a node over ssh.

 ### drbqs-execute

 Execute set of a server and nodes from a file written as DSL,